Gary Anderson (darts player): 2018: World Matchplay and UK Open champion

-2019
+2019: World Cup win

 Anderson entered the 2019 World Championship as the fourth seed and won his opening match against Kevin Burness 3–1.
 He led his third round match against Jermaine Wattimena 3–1, before losing the next two sets, then had to survive match darts to take the game to a tie break before eventually prevailing 5–3 in the deciding set.
 In the fourth round, Anderson recovered from a 2–0 deficit to Chris Dobey to win the final set in another tiebreaker with a score of 4–2 legs.
 In the quarter finals, Anderson appeared to have gotten his game back with a 5–2 victory over Dave Chisnall and a 103.03 average, his first over 100 in the tournament.
 Anderson visibly struggled however in his semi-final match with Michael van Gerwen.
 The world number one put up a 104.76 average to Anderson's 97.98 to secure a 6–1 victory and only giving up 7 legs.

 Anderson had been struggling with back problems for a couple of years at this point, and took the decision to withdraw from the Masters at the start of February 2019 due to these issues.
 He then had to take the decision to also pull out of the Premier League, meaning that he'd miss the tournament for the first time since 2010.
 However, Anderson stated that a specialist had found the problem with his back and that he hoped to be back in action within a couple of months after receiving treatment.
 On 25 February, it was announced that Anderson would make his yearly debut at the 2019 UK Open in March.

 Anderson, alongside teammate Peter Wright, won the 2019 PDC World Cup of Darts, the first time Scotland had won the tournament.

 2020

-Anderson exited the 2020 PDC World Darts Championship in the fourth round, losing to Nathan Aspinall.
+Anderson exited the 2020 World Championship in the fourth round, losing to Nathan Aspinall.
 He returned to the Premier League after a year away.

 Anderson won his first ranking title since the 2018 Matchplay at the first Players Championship event of 2020; beating Jeff Smith in the final.
 At the 2020 World Matchplay, Anderson made his first televised singles final since 2018, losing to Dimitri Van den Bergh.